jatkinson1000/archeryutils/docs/getting-started/quickstart.rst

     print(myKingsTarget.scoring_system)

 .. note::
-    Although we can provide the face_spec in any unit listed under :py:attr:`~archeryutils.Target.supported_diameter_units`, the sizes in the specification are converted to metres and stored in this form.
+    Although we can provide the face_spec in any unit listed under :py:attr:`~archeryutils.Target._supported_diameter_units`, the sizes in the specification are converted to metres and stored in this form.
     Therefore unlike the target diameter paramater, the default unit for specifications is [metres]